tiskw/random-fourier-features/examples/gp_regression/README.md

-Random Fourier Features: Regression using Gaussian Process
-====
+# Gaussian Process Regression using Random Fourier Features

-Gaussian Process can be accelerated by RFF technique.
+The Gaussian process can be accelerated by the RFF technique.
-This python script provides an example of Gaussian Process regression with Random Fourier Features.
+This python script provides an example of Gaussian process regression with random Fourier features.
-Our module for Gaussian Process (RFFGaussianProcess) needs numpy and docopt.
+Our module for Gaussian Process (RFFGPR) needs Numpy and Docopt.

 ## Usage

-If you don't have docopt-learn, please run one of the following commands as root to install it:
+If you don't have docopt, please run one of the following commands as root to install it:

 ```console
 $ pip3 install docopt         # using pip